kasisoft/resticdash/README.md

 ## A note of caution

-Everything is Linux based and primarily meant to be used for myself.
-Therefore you can't assume production quality here.
+* I myself am neither a [python] nor a frontend developer.
+So the codebase is based upon a very small skillset.

-However I appreciate any kind of feedback to improve my codebase and/or this application.
+* Everything is based on Linux as it's meant to be used for myself.
+However I appreciate any kind of feedback to improve or fix my codebase.

-I'm not visually gifted so the UI doesn't look very appealing.
-However it's sufficient in it's current state.
-Suggestions for improvements are also welcome.
+* The UI isn't very appealing as I clearly have no talent for visual stuff.
+Suggestions are welcome.

 ## Repository Structure